 vsco girl culture is actually just lesbian culture

-As a queer woman, the first thing I thought of when I saw the trend was how very, very gay it is.
+As a queer woman, the first thing I thought of when I saw the trend was that it’s very, very gay.

-First, there were Tumblr girls with their oversaturated photos and faux film cameras.
+First, there were Tumblr girls with their oversaturated photos and faux-film cameras.
 Then, there were the e-girls with their chains and tiny sunglasses.
-Now, we’re seeing a rise in VSCO girls, aptly named for the popular editing app they rely on to keep their filtered photos of sneakers and sunsets consistent.
+Now, we’re seeing a rise in VSCO girls, aptly named for the popular photo-editing app they rely on to keep their filtered photos of sneakers and sunsets consistent.
 I learned of VSCO girls thanks to the teens on TikTok, who largely comprise the VSCO girl trend.
-In the videos, VSCO girl TikTok users arm themselves with scrunchies, layered Brandy Melville tops and a Hydroflask.
-As a queer woman, the first thing I thought of when I saw the trend was how very, very gay it is.
+In the videos, VSCO girl TikTok users arm themselves with scrunchies, layered Brandy Melville tops, and a Hydroflask.
+As a queer woman, the first thing I thought of when I saw the trend was that it’s very, very gay.

 I’m a 20-something-year-old queer, but I have almost all of the key VSCO girl symbols, and have had them for years.
-While I haven’t shopped at Brandy Melville -- the store is one-size-fits-all, so that’s not happening - the brand’s general aesthetic is one that has always felt informed by gay culture to me.
-Oversized striped shirts with semi-starched collars, faux-vintage tees, and mom jeans ready for cuffing feels distinctly bisexual -- and TikTok’s (and Tumblr’s) bisexual uniform is made up of the exact same pieces.
+While I haven’t shopped at Brandy Melville—the store is one-size-fits-all, so that’s not happening—the brand’s general aesthetic is one that has always felt informed by gay culture to me.
+Oversized striped shirts with semi-starched collars, faux-vintage tees, and mom jeans ready for cuffing feels distinctly bisexual, and TikTok’s (and Tumblr’s) bisexual uniform is made up of the same pieces.
 Birkenstocks have been the shoes of lesbians and the environmentally conscious for ages, and you’re just as likely to find 16-year-old Cool Girls wearing Vans as you are lesbians at a fancy work event or gay bar.

 In some ways, this overlap isn’t surprising, because the teens are very gay.
 A 2016 study found that only 48 percent of Gen Zers identify as exclusively heterosexual, compared to 65 percent of millennials aged 21 to 34.
-They’re also less interested in a binary, gendered shopping experience: only 44 percent said they always bought clothes designed for their own gender, versus 54 percent of millennials.
+Too, they’re less interested in a binaristic, gendered shopping experience: only 44 percent said they always bought clothes designed for their own gender, versus 54 percent of millennials.

-It’s not that Starbucks and brunch are straight things (I would argue that both of those are also gay, especially given the popularity of brunch in so many queer circles), but the women who clamoured to embrace the 'basic' label tended to also be stepping away from any signs of queerness.
+It’s not that Starbucks and brunch are straight things (I would argue that both of those are also gay, especially given the popularity of brunch in so many queer circles), but the women who clamored to embrace the label tended to also be stepping away from any signs of queerness.
 They were just as likely to tweet about Starbucks as they were to tweet about their boyfriend being the best because he brought them Starbucks.
-Maybe they went to brunch with a gay best friend, but it wasn’t like the mid-2000s basic girls were surrounding themselves with political lesbians.
+They maybe went to brunch with a gay best friend, but it wasn’t like the mid-2000s Basic girls were surrounding themselves with political lesbians.
 The label implicitly included a sort of middle-ground, apolitical straight girl requirement.
-As a queer person myself, I never felt basic, and I always felt a sort of discomfort with the label, knowing it was really never meant for me -- despite my love of all things pumpkin spice and golden retrievers.
+As a queer person myself, I never felt Basic, and I always felt a sort of discomfort with the label, knowing it was really never meant for me—despite my love of all things pumpkin spice and golden retrievers.